 Under the agreement, we received an upfront payment of DKK 1.2 billion in 2016.
 The aggregated potential deal value of the collaboration is estimated at DKK 11 billion plus royalties on worldwide sales.

-By the end of 2017, one clinical trial had been initiated under the Shire agreement, a Phase 1 trial with Sym021, a mAb discovered by us that binds PD-1 and blocks binding of the inhibitory ligands PD-L1 and PD-L2, thus releasing PD-1-mediated inhibition of the immune response.
-This is the first study to test Sym021 in humans.
-The primary purpose of this study is to determine if Sym021 is safe and tolerable for patients with locally advanced/ unresectable or metastatic solid tumor malignancies or lymphomas that are refractory to available therapy or for which no standard therapy is available.
+The primary purpose of these trials is to determine if Sym021, Sym022 and Sym023 are safe and tolerable for patients with locally advanced/ unresectable or metastatic solid tumor malignancies or lymphomas that are refractory to available therapy or for which no standard therapy is available.

 Collaboration and license agreement with Genentech

 As a validation of our ability to apply the mAb technology to disease areas outside of cancer, we entered in 2008 into a collaboration and license agreement with Genentech Inc., a member of the Roche Group, for the identification of antibody therapeutics against undisclosed infectious disease targets.
 Under the terms of the agreement, Genentech made an upfront payment to us as well as an equity investment in Symphogen.
 We are eligible for milestone payments exceeding DKK 700 million (USD >100 million) upon the successful achievement of certain research and development milestones, as well as single-digit royalties on worldwide sales.